China – Late Term Forced Abortion Victim Speaks Out for International Women’s Day

 Why Aren’t More Men Involved in Fighting Violence Against Women?– A Man’s Perspective

-In a recent Huffington Post article, Soraya Chemaly said, “I’m thinking that it shouldn’t take gendercide and gang rapes of children and women to motivate good men to act against pervasive evan jennifer3injustice that all women and girls are subjected to in one degree or another.”
+In a recent Huffington Post article, Soraya Chemaly said, “I’m thinking that it shouldn’t take gendercide and gang rapes of children and women to motivate good men to act against pervasive injustice that all women and girls are subjected to in one degree or another.”
 She goes on, “Women are not perpetrating widespread violence against one another or against men — in homes or in war.
 And yet, whenever I go to meetings, seminars or schools to discuss this topic, I enter rooms full of women.
 This is immensely frustrating.”

 I have often been asked at film screenings by audiences of 99.9% women why so few men are involved in the movement to end violence against women.
 I can’t speak for other men, but my journey to becoming an VAW activist began with a life-changing experience while filming a woman sharing how she killed eight of her own newborn daughters in India, then learning about the underlying culture of misogyny that drove her to such desperate measures.
 I felt intense anger towards the men perpetrating this violence on women.
 But I also imagined my own wife and daughter (who was 11 at the time) suffering the same fate and felt anger at the thought of good men who might be in a position to defend them, but chose to stand passively by.